faiyazalam/WordPress-plugin-user-login-history/README.txt

 = Some More Useful Features =

-1. **Preferable Timezone (Depreciated since 2.0.0)** - You can select your preferred timezone to be used for the listing table.
+1. **Preferable Timezone (DEPRECATED!
+Will be removed in 3.0)** - You can select your preferred timezone to be used for the listing table.
 1. **Shortcode** - The plugin comes with a customizable shortcode that you can use in your template or content to view the login history of current logged in user only.
 1. **Multisite Network** - On the network admin area, you can see the listing table which shows all the records fetched from all the blogs of the current network.
 1. **Advanced Search Filter**